opencord/cord/docs/cord_in_china.md

-# Opearting CORD in China
+# Operating CORD in China

 Different community members reported problems operating CORD in China.
 This section provides a practical guide and some suggestions on how to install the main platform, the use cases, as well as how to manage them after their setup.